ilagunap/fpchecker-doc/_posts/2021-07-05-subnormal-numbers.md

 Correct branch
 ```
 What happened?
 How can we have a different behavior by simply changing the optimization level from `–O3` to `–O2`?
-To understand what happened, we can look at the assembly code (we use the Linus objdump tool to disassemble the code).
+To understand what happened, we can look at the assembly code (we use the Linux objdump tool to disassemble the code).
 Here’s a portion of the assembly code for the `–O2` case:
 ```
  7 0000000000000000 <compute>:
  8    0: 00 00 4c 3c   addis   r2,r12,0